pragmaapps/react-video-streaming-cropping/README.md

   <a href="http://git.ipragmatech.com/ipragmatech/react-ecommerce">React Video Streaming</a>
 </h1>
 <br/>
-The React Ecommerce is a project relying on <a href='https://facebook.github.io/react/docs/hello-world.html'>React</a> a powerful javascript library for building the user interface.
+The React Video Streaming is a project relying on <a href='https://facebook.github.io/react/docs/hello-world.html'>React</a> a powerful javascript library for building the user interface.
 In this project, I tried to show some features of react/react components for video streaming.
 The structure of this project give the ability to developer to develop their project on their own idea and environment.
 <p align="center">
   <a href="https://react-ipragmatech-ecommerce.herokuapp.com/">